ElektraInitiative/libelektra/doc/contrib/documentation.md

 # Documentation

 This document gives guidelines for contributors concerning Elektra's documentation.
-This document takes preference to the actual situation, so if you see documentation not according to this document, please [create an issue](https://issue.libelektra.org) or directly fix it with your next PR.
+This document takes preference to the actual situation.
+If you see documentation not according to this document, please [create an issue](https://issues.libelektra.org).
+Alternatively, you can directly fix it with your next PR.

-> Note: It is always allowed to improve the documentation, in every PR, even if
-> the documentation fix is completely unrelated.
+> Note: It is always allowed to improve the documentation, in every PR, even if the documentation fix is completely unrelated.
+> Preferably are several PRs, though.

 ## Target Groups